-Don't forget to REGISTER! by April 17th.
+There's still time to REGISTER!
+April 26th is the deadline.
 There is a \$250.00 registration fee for NTFAQ attendees.
-Registration fee covers admission to all sessions, Virgil Masayesva Awards dinner, morning continental breakfasts, afternoon snack breaks, field trips, and preconference trainings.
-Limited guest rooms are available at a discounted NTFAQ block rate.
-The current cut-off date is April 3rd.
+Registration fee covers admission to all sessions, Virgil Masayesva Awards Dinner, morning continental breakfasts, afternoon snack breaks, field trips, and pre-conference trainings.